 - ERISA does not apply if you have a private LTD policy.
 Instead, Florida’s insurance and contract laws govern the transaction.
 You can file a lawsuit in a Florida state court without having to go through any type of internal appeals process with the insurer.

-How Can the MIC Firm Help Me?
+How Can My Insurance Case Help Me?

 Get a Free Consultation From a Florida Long Term Disability Attorney